-OBJECTIVE ACTION TO MEET OBJECTIVE KEY PERFORMANCE INDICATOR TARGET CETB Strategy 3.1 Communicating Cork ETB's values Ensuring learner engagement is central to what we do Publication of our Values Alignment Tree and update Workvivo platform to reflect values for integrating with delivery highlights Promotion of values and alignment of same across the different strands Across 2022 CETB Strategy 3.2 Collaborating with our partners in education, communities and community organisations Customer Service Action Plan Continued engagement with various bodies Action Plan to be developed and published End of Q3 Across 2022 and stakeholder at local and national level through active participation on Boards and initiatives Lead Partner in arranging the OECD Forum 2022 which will be held in person in Cork Full take up of all external positions on Boards and Bodies Event planned, managed and held successfully June 2022 CETB Strategy 3.3 Continuing to develop our capacity to mainstream the use of Irish as a working language across the organisation See Cork ETB Continued translation of systems and documentation with an Irish version of our website to be developed New Sceim Teanga to be Published End of Q4 CETB Strategy 3.4 Reviewing, developing and enhancing our systems, policies and protocols to ensure the effectiveness of our internal communications Continued development of Workvivo as an internal communication platform and policies as appropriate To continue to develop full capabilities available on Workvivo New structure to documents and spaces with new content being posted weekly CETB Strategy 3.5 Developing an integrated marketing and promotional strategy which defines clear learning pathways and highlights associated value for all learners Development of a Cork ETB Communications Supporting Strategy Supporting Strategy published End of Q1 CETB Strategy 3.6 Developing a resource pack to support all staff in the promotion of our identity, pathways and approach to offering life-long learning opportunities Development of Branding Guidelines and associated templates for use across the organisation Branding guidelines published End of Q1
+OBJECTIVE ACTION TO MEET OBJECTIVE KEY PERFORMANCE INDICATOR NEW TARGET 2023 CETB Strategy 3.1 Communicating Cork ETB's values Ensuring learner engagement is central to what we do Publication of our Values Alignment Tree and update Workvivo platform to reflect values for integrating with delivery highlights Promotion of values and alignment of same across the different strands Further promotion of Cork ETB values in 2023.
+CETB Strategy 3.2 Collaborating with our partners in education, communities and community organisations Customer Service Action Plan Continued engagement with Action Plan to be developed and published To be published by end Q2 All external boards with an appropriate various bodies and stakeholder at local and national level through active participation on Boards and initiatives Full take up of all external positions on Boards and Bodies Cork ETB representative CETB Strategy 3.3 Continuing to develop our capacity to mainstream the use of Irish as a working language across the organisation See Cork ETB Continued translation of systems and documentation with an Irish version of our website to be developed New Sceim Teanga to be Published Implement new legislative requirement for advertising in Irish CETB Strategy 3.4 Reviewing, developing and enhancing our systems, policies and protocols to ensure the effectiveness of our internal communications Continued development of Workvivo as an internal communication platform and policies as appropriate To continue to develop full capabilities available on Workvivo Complete relaunch of Workvivo and further strengthen Champions network CETB Strategy 3.5 Developing an integrated marketing and promotional strategy which defines clear learning pathways and highlights associated value for all learners Development of a Cork ETB Communications Supporting Strategy Supporting Strategy published Implement objectives identified for 2023.
+CETB Strategy 3.6 Developing a resource pack to support all staff in the promotion of our identity, pathways and approach to offering life-long learning opportunities Development of Branding Guidelines and associated templates for use across the organisation Branding guidelines published Support implementation and monitor compliance with same.